gsantostasi/AlphaHubTrader/README.md

 This App can be run on any Windows operating system machine.
 It has a easy to use GUI with interactive features and graphical displays.

-It allows automated trading via mirror trading using OPTMUS 1 & MINOTAUR 1 algorithms on the Alphahub platform.
+It allows automated trading via mirror trading using Quantonomy OPTMUS 1 & MINOTAUR 1 algorithms featured on the Alphahub platform.
-You will need to open an account with AlphaHub to use the Trader.
+You will need to open an account with AlphaHub to receive the daily signals and use the Trader.

 https://alphahub.us/

-You also need to open a free account with the Alpaca Markets brokerage. https://alpaca.markets/
+You also need to open a free account with the Alpaca Markets brokerage.

+https://alpaca.markets/

 __Installation Instructions:__